eqNj/eqN-PD2-Filter/README.md

 Added mention of all of the new runewords in Season 5 to applicable bases, including both the new D2:R and PD2 exclusive runewords.
 Made sure all relevant item bases for use with these runewords will always show on drop, relative to their usefulness as you progress.

+Added new discrete visual versions of every potion that immensely help declutter, particularly when using filter level 0.

+Added new description lines to hundreds of potentially useful jewel affixes and/or affix combinations to help signify their usability and/or tradability at a glance after indentification.

 Ensured all new unique items added to the game in Season 5 will notify on drop and have a specialize aesthetic.

 Adjusted it so recipes on items will not show if the item is equipped and/or in a shopping window.